Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion revolution!

 Green fashion is not all about the environment.
 It's about fellow humans, people who either live in less fortunate places than us, or work hard to make a living with their creative crafts.
 No matter if in India or Berlin, small scale artists and designers need our support to withstand against the fast fashion giants.

-The Fashion Revolution Week reminded me that each and everyone of us has a choice.
+Events like the Fashion Revolution Week, as well as our GreenMe Tours and Circular Economy Tours remind us that each and everyone of us has a choice.
 And every piece we consume makes a statement.
 Let's try to look a bit closer from now on and support those brands who get it right.

 But how can we find out who is, without spending hours of research?
 How can we be sure which clothing brands really care and aren’t just fast fashion in green disguise?

 Easy: there are SO many amazing designers, labels and ethical fashion stores in Berlin.
 Numbers growing.
 Wanna know which ones to check out first?
-Here comes my choice:
+Here comes our choice:

-// ETHICAL FASHION IN BERLIN: MY FAVORITE STORES TO BUY MORE CONSCIOUSLY
+ETHICAL FASHION IN BERLIN: BEST STORES TO BUY MORE CONSCIOUSLY

-LOVECO is Berlin’s biggest concept-store for eco-fair fashion.
+LOVECO Friedrichshain is the first shop and Berlin’s biggest concept-store for eco-fair fashion.
 The bright, brick-walled interior, an amazing swing hanging in the middle of the shop and a very friendly team just make you wanna stay.
 Whether it's clothes, jewelry or accessories - everything they sell is truly beautiful, trendy, hip and approachable.
 Forget the boring, old-fashioned eco-image, this is the happy future!

 Not far away lies Weserstraße - a looong street that forms the beating heart of this area.
-It is home to SO many vintage stores, independent designers and innovative Berlin labels.
-Just like the team at WESEN, a dedicated local design collective, producing exclusive ethical fashion under their label format.
+It is home to SO many vintage stores, independent designers and innovative Berlin fashion labels.
+Just like WESEN, a beautiful store run by dedicated female fashion-preneur Mareike, producing exclusive ethical fashion under her own label format.
 With the workshop and atelier in the back, the front is open as a showroom where they sell their own creations, complemented by a selection of like-minded designers, making things like eco-fair boots, underwear and jewelry.
-All have the same goal: making top notch products that follow the highest ethical standards - and look dazzingly good.
+All have the same goal: making top notch products that follow the highest ethical standards - and, of course, make you look and feel great.
 The showroom is an open place to meet and exchange, so swing by and say hi.

 A bit further South in Schillerkiez (right near Tempelhofer Feld), this colorful little store sells clothes, accessories and artful gifts, which are fairly produced and 100% vegan.
 It is run by fair fashion designer Jenny - the face behind the beautiful organic label Börd Shört.
 Süßstoff is her atelier & store, where she also sells other amazing eco fair brands for women and men - some of them come right from the neighborhood, too.
 Next to clothes, the offer ranges from organic cosmetics, creative laptop cases and fine handmade jewelry to playful accessories, made by Jenny using leftover materials from her Bördshört lines.

 A real institution in Berlin’s ethical fashion scene, Wertvoll has been the first eco-fashion store in the city!
 Opened in times when hardly anyone heard about fair fashion before, this pretty boutique has done an amazing job to put the spotlight on elegant, smart and high quality labels, vegan shoes and fairly produced accessories.
-With established brands ranging from Armed Angels to People Tree Jan’nJune, they’re proving that eco fashion is exciting, sophisticated and feels amazing to wear.
+With established brands ranging from Armed Angels to Maska, Kings of Indigo and Haikure, they’re proving that eco fashion is exciting, sophisticated and feels amazing to wear.

-- Hungry for more tips for Berlin?
-Check out the GreenMe BLN map and filter for "ethical shops"
+- Hungry for more?
+Check out the GreenMe Map and filter for "ethical shops"

-- Read up more about why we need a Fashion Revolution
+- Read up about Fashion Revolution Day & join next year in April